AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

+All of the above models are trained on the same datasets (VoxCeleb, VoxCeleb2, and AVA-AVD).
+Additionally, we also make system-level comparisons with the SOTA audio-only and audio-visual diarization systems: {\bf VBx}~\cite{landini2022bayesian} and {\bf WST}~\cite{chung2019said}.

-Table~\ref{tab:baseline} shows that our AVR-Net outperforms all of its strong counterparts.
+{\bf Comparison with state-of-the-art.} Table~\ref{subtab:baseline} shows that our AVR-Net outperforms all of the counterparts.
 The pretrained baseline, Speech+Face, achieves a DER of 24.18.
-Our AVR-Net yields the {\it best} result {\bf 20.57} because it learns to compute the similarity of two audio-visual pairs, while the pretrained model only employs linear similarity metric and late-fusion strategy, which are suboptimal.
+Our AVR-Net yields the {\it best} result 20.57 because it learns to compute the similarity of two audio-visual pairs, while the pretrained model only employs linear similarity metric and suboptimal late-fusion strategy.
 Also, the cross-modal biometrics are ignored by this pretrained baseline.
-DIMNet maps audio and visual inputs to the same embedding space by sharing a classifier, but it is an extension of the pretrained baseline and does not explore the cross-modal links between face and voice from different speakers neither.
-It is even slightly worse than Speech+Face because the face train set is much smaller.
-The result of GMU is 1.76 higher than AVR-Net.
+DIMNet maps audio and visual inputs to the same embedding space by sharing a classifier, but it is an extension of the pretrained baseline and does not explore the cross-modal links between face and voice from different speakers.
+AVR-Net outperforms GMU by 6.6\%.
 Although GMU can learn cross-modal attention to fuse the audio and visual embeddings dynamically, it is a single-stream model which is harder to be optimized on diarization dataset.